Minimum Convex Partitions and Maximum Empty Polytopes: Approximating the maximum empty convex body

 So far we have guessed the canonical side lengths and orientation of $B_2$, however, we do not know its location in the plane.
 If a translated copy $B_2+v$ of $B_2$ intersects $\Copt$, then $3B_2+v$ contains it, since $\Copt\subseteq B_0\subseteq B_1\subseteq 2B_2$.
 Consider an arbitrary tiling of the plane with translates of $B_2$.
 By a packing argument, only $O(1/\rho)$ translates intersect the unit square $[0,1]^2$.
 One of these translates, say $B_2+v$, intersects $\Copt$, and hence the rectangle $R=3B_2+v$ contains $\Copt$.

 We can apply \lemref{brute:force} to the rectangle $R$ (as the unit square) to get the desired approximation.
 Specifically, let $T:\RR^2\rightarrow \RR^2$ be an affine transformation that maps $R$ into the unit square $[0,1]^2$, and apply \lemref{brute:force} for the point set $T(S\cap R)$ and $T(R\cap [0,1]^2)$.
 The grid $\GridX{m}$ clipped in $T(R\cap [0,1]^2)$ corresponds to a stretched and rotated grid in $R$; each grid cell of $\GridX{m}$ is stretched to a rectangle with the same aspect ratio as $R$.
-The convex polygon $\Copt$ occupies a constant fraction of the area of $R$, and so the resulting running time is $O(1/\eps^8)$.
+The convex polygon $\Copt$ occupies a constant fraction of the area of $R$, and so the resulting running time is $O(n_1+1/\eps^6)$, where $n_1$ is the number of points in $R$.
 Note that the algorithm of \lemref{brute:force} partitions $R$ into a grid with $O(1/\eps^2)$ cells.
 The approximation algorithm only cares about which cells are empty and which are not.